Oven roasted potatoes have a fantastic crispy exterior that is balanced with a creamy interior that pops in your mouth.

 - Onion powder gives flavor to the potatoes.

-- Garlic powder adds another level of flavor that compliments to potatoes.
+- Garlic powder adds another level of flavor to all the ingredients.

 - Smoked paprika adds a smoky flavor that works so well.

-- Kosher salt and ground black pepper are a must to compliment all the ingredients.
+- Kosher salt and ground black pepper are a must to complement all the ingredients.

 Equipment